Liz Massey, AZ

-My love affair with sound is one of long standing, and definitely pre-dates the digital era.
+My love affair with sound is long standing and definitely pre-dates the digital era.
 In fact, it all started with my mother getting me hooked on bedtime stories and the sound of her voice.

 Audio cassettes became the canvas upon which I painted the emotions and facts of my youth.
-Once I was a teenager, I put together soundtrack-worthy mix tapes, recorded lengthy audio letters, and taped more than a few of my first magazine interviews.
-I proudly went to the Venture store in Roeland Park, Kansas, to buy my audio tapes in bulk, with a 16-tape pack being my top choice.
+Once I was a teenager, I put together soundtrack-worthy mixtapes, recorded lengthy audio letters, and taped more than a few of my first magazine interviews.
+I proudly went to the Venture store in Roeland Park, Kansas to buy my audio tapes in bulk with a sixteen-tape pack being my top choice.

 No media I’ve encountered in the years since then can match the unique intimacy of audio.
 It’s just like I’m standing right here by the listener’s side, telling them a story.
 (Or a secret.)
 Every time I press play on an evocative sound file, the romance of audio begins again for me.
 Judging by my history with sound, it seems as if I have made a lifetime commitment.